 Viewers also discover that Whitten likes to toy with their vision.
-His paintings force the eye to look through keyhole-shaped or otherwise cropped images and become curious onlookers.
+His paintings force the eye to look through keyhole-shaped or otherwise cropped images and become curious peeping toms.
 Yet the viewer is never permitted completely inside.
 A viewer described feeling “transfixed by the images and then feeling somehow transported down Whitten’s illusory rabbit hole.”

 In the Bridgewater exhibition, Whitten’s love of mechanical objects and his masterful use of trompe l’oeil or “fooling the eye” are clearly at work.

 In his artist statement, Whitten writes: “My paintings are about play.
 My paintings are, in some ways, very serious toys.
 This does not mean, however, that they are frivolous.
 Play is a very serious activity – an impetus for learning and exploration.
-Neither is play nor my painting all about fun.
-These paintings imply the existence of other places – “invisible cities” – that can be visualized, but, like the garden in Alice in Wonderland, can only be desired – not reached.
+Neither is play nor my paintings all about fun.
+These paintings imply the existence of other places – “invisible cities” – that can be visualized, but, like the garden in Alice in Wonderland, can only be desired – not reached.”